thalatamsainath/Zenbook-S-UX391UA-hackintosh/README.md

 ## BROKEN:
 Nothing actually.
 Airdrop and Continuty don't work due to unsupported hardware.

+## Unlock CFG Lock(BIOS 304):
+Note: This works only on Asus Zenbook UX391 Bios version 304.
+If you have any other model use this [Guide](https://dortania.github.io/OpenCore-Install-Guide/extras/msr-lock.html)
+1) Open modGRUBShell.efi
+2) Type `setup_var 0x562 0x00`

 ## PM981:
 1) You can not install macOS directly.
 You will need to create a VM and install macOS to a disk.
 Backup and restore the disk to PM981.